ternaus/robot-surgery-segmentation/README.rst

 ----------
 The evaluation is different for a binary and multi-class segmentation.

-[1] In the binary segmentation case it calculates jaccard / dice per image / per video and then the predictions are avaraged.
+[1] In the case of binary segmentation it calculates jaccard (dice) per image / per video and then the predictions are avaraged.

-[2] In the multi-class segmentation case
+[2] In the case of multi-class segmentation it calculates jaccard (dice) for every class independently then avaraged them for each image and then for every video
 ::

     python evaluate.py --target_path predictions/unet16 --problem_type binary --train_path data/cropped_train